minio/docs/source/reference/minio-mc.rst

    * - | :mc:`mc license register`
        | :mc:`mc license info`
        | :mc:`mc license update`
+       | :mc:`mc license unregister`
-     - The ``mc license`` command registers clusters with |SUBNET|, displays information about the cluster's current license, or updates the license key for a cluster.
+     - The ``mc license`` commands work with cluster registration for |SUBNET|.
+       Use the commands to register a deployment, unregister a deployment, display information about the cluster's current license, or update the license key for a cluster.

    * - :mc:`mc ls`
      - .. include:: /reference/minio-mc/mc-ls.rst